 Here is how they prepared and gave Artemisia tea in this study: “In the Artemisia treatment arms, patients drank 0.33L of A. annua or A. afra infusion 3 times daily for 7 days.
 Infusion was prepared as follows: 5g dried leaves and twigs of A. annua or A. afra were added to 1L of boiling water, infused for 10min, and filtered through a sterilized 1mm mesh.”
 (Ref.)

 Summary from literature:

 - Artemisinin is administrated at 500 to 1000mg/day

-- Whole plant tea infusion leads to shorter half life and needs to be administrated 4x/day (Ref.)
+- The whole plant tea infusion leads to shorter half life and needs to be administrated 4x/day (Ref.)

-- Whole plant dried leaves better then tea infusion, but tea infusion better then pure artemisinin (Ref.)
+- And the whole plant dried leaves better then tea infusion, but tea infusion better then pure artemisinin (Ref.)

 - The whole plant seems to work best when administrated with or after meal (Ref.)